top of page

 5. W9 or W-8BEN Form (Filled and completed by us, signed by you)

 6. Notarized Copy of Passport and utility bill (not more than 3 months old).
-(Provided by you)
+(Provided by you, certified by us)

 Feel free to contact us to get a quote based on your specific needs and situation.